crawles/crawles.github.io/_posts/2018-06-24-lr-scratch.md

 ## Feature crosses introduce nonlinearity

+*Edit:*
+*Regarding the term nonlinear.
+As some readers have pointed out, Logistic Regression is not linear as defined by the definition of linearity: when an input variable is changed, the change in the output is proportional to the change in the input.
+See the [sigmoid function](https://upload.wikimedia.org/wikipedia/commons/thumb/8/88/Logistic-curve.svg/600px-Logistic-curve.svg.png), which is clearly nonlinear.
+See [this post](https://www.quora.com/Why-is-logistic-regression-considered-a-linear-model) for more info.*

+*However, Linear Regression is a [linear classifier](https://en.wikipedia.org/wiki/Linear_classifier) (which is what I'm referring to) as the prediction is based on the value of a linear combination of the inputs.
+By adding feature crosses you change this and thus are not restricted to a hyperplane decision boundary.
+Also if you are confused by term feature crosses... feature cross = interaction variable.*

 We can incorporate feature crosses to solve the XOR problem.
 This will give the classifier more to work with than just a "line" to seperate classes.
 Feature crosses allow us to build nonlinear decision boundaries, even though we are using a linear classifier, logistic regression.